Short Sleepers: Why Don’t They Need Sleep?

 Imagine a world where you hardly ever went to sleep.
-You’d get a heck of a lot done, but we’d probably be out of a job, so we don’t like to think about it too much.
-For most people that would result in severe sleep deprivation, but for others it’s a reality.
-They are the short sleepers, a term which is defined as people who can function normally with less than a ‘normal’ amount of sleep or rest for his/her age group without known adverse effects.
-But how many of us are affected by this?
-And why?
+For short sleepers, this is their reality.
+For most people, it would result in severe sleep deprivation, but for others, it’s nothing out of the ordinary.
+These individuals are short sleepers, a term which defines people who can function with less than a ‘normal’ amount of sleep or rest for his or her age group without known adverse effects.

-To date, only a handful of small studies have looked at short sleepers as these type of people are rare.
-They are unlikely to go to sleep clinics as they are not aware that they have a disorder.
+To date, only a handful of small studies have looked at short sleepers.
+Those who are short sleepers are unlikely to go to sleep clinics as they are not aware that they have a disorder.

 Among people who sleep the same amount, there are dramatic inter-individual differences in their susceptibility to the effects of sleep loss.

 Prof. Dinges said: “Over the years we have studied hundreds of healthy adults, men and women, up to the age of 50.
 We studied up to this age because we know that when you get into your late 50s, 60s and 70s, you are less able to sleep for long periods, so sleep is often shorter, unless you have a chronic illness.

 “When studying these healthy people, and putting them through sleep deprivation, we discovered that some people have a catastrophically severe response to sleep deprivation; they struggle with attention and gain weight very rapidly.
 There are people in the middle who have the same effects but they are not as dramatic as the first who are really hit hard.